-You really can handle many minor repairs and home improvement projects around your home all by yourself - and you don't need a supercharged toolkit to get the job done right.
+You really can handle many minor repairs and home-improvement projects around your home all by yourself - and you don't need a garage full of supercharged tools to get the job done right.

-Your toolkit will come in handy for routine repairs such as stopping leaks at the base of a faucet (with your adjustable wrench) or for hanging shelves or pictures (with your hammer, drill, stud finder, tape measure, and level).
+Your essential tools will come in handy for such routine repairs as stopping leaks at the base of a faucet (with your adjustable wrench) or for hanging shelves or pictures (with your hammer, drill, stud finder, tape measure, and level).

 Needle-nose pliers are just the thing for reaching into tight spaces, twisting small wires, and holding small metal parts and nails in place for screwing or hammering.